Align Pardot tracking with your cookie consent policy (part 2/2)

 What this hidden feature flag does is change this behaviour.
 After being enabled, the behaviour of the tracking code changes so that it prioritises the pi_opt_in value in the request parameters over the value found from the cookie.
 This means that it’s now possible to change a previously set value using a custom request to the analytics server.

 3. Install a custom “GET request” tag through GTM

 Now, with the feature flag enabled, we are ready to set up the custom GET requests.
 These server requests are used to tell Pardot when the visitor opts in or out from tracking.
 The consent information is passed with the pi_opt_in parameter of the request.

 The custom request allows us to update these consent selections outside of the default Pardot Tracking Opt-in cookie banner.
 With the feature flag enabled, any changes in the visitor’s preferences can be reflected as well.

 We have created a custom GTM tag template which makes this easy to set up.
-The template can be found from the GTM tag template gallery.
+The template can be found in the GTM tag template gallery.
 Click “Add to workspace” to access the template.

 What the template does is essentially the same as what the original pd.js script does.
 It collects some details from the page being viewed and then makes a GET request to the Pardot analytics endpoint with those details as the request parameters.
-In this tutorial we’ll only use the template for sending the opt-in and opt-out signals.
+In this tutorial, we’ll only use the template for sending the opt-in and opt-out signals.
 The original script can be used alongside for the actual tracking.

-In the tag template’s options you can enable the Pardot Tracking Opt-in selection which will add the pi_opt_in value to the request.
+In the tag template’s options, you can enable the Pardot Tracking Opt-in selection, which will add the pi_opt_in value to the request.
 Let’s first create a tag that sends the GET request with the opt-in value set to true.

 Create a new tag and use the previously enabled tag template.